dhaitz/mplcyberpunk/README.md

 ## Usage

 After importing the package, the _cyberpunk_ stylesheet (dark background etc.) is available via `plt.style.use`.
-The line glow and 'underglow' effects are added via calling the respective functions:
+The line glow and 'underglow' effects are added via calling `add_glow_effects`:

     import matplotlib.pyplot as plt
     import mplcyberpunk